Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

 2. Adjust the `atlas hierarchy <https://qcalign.readthedocs.io/en/latest/hierarchy.html>`_, the `grid spacing <https://qcalign.readthedocs.io/en/latest/gridoverlay.html#selecting-and-adjusting-the-grid-spacing>`_ and the `grid aesthetics. <https://qcalign.readthedocs.io/en/latest/gridoverlay.html#grid-aesthetics>`_

-3. Use the opacity slider to adjust the appearance of the atlas overlay in the viewer window: see **Atlas overlay**.
-Switch the delineations "OFF" for the assessment.
+3. Use the opacity slider to adjust the appearance of the `atlas overlay <https://qcalign.readthedocs.io/en/latest/atlasoverlay.html>`_ in the viewer window.
+Switch the delineations "off" for the assessment.

 4. Start on the first section of the series by clicking the \|<< arrow in the upper-right corner.
 Proceed to each subsequent section by clicking >